alyazidView/tourists/README.md

 ## Scenario

-To study the Airbnb hospitality market for an investor interested in purchasing or building a property in **Montreal City, Canada** near great nature.
+- Analyze the Airbnb hospitality market for an investor interested in purchasing or building a property in **Montreal City, Canada** near great nature.

 ## Sources